 In the unlikely event someone gets angry or refuses to move to a designated smoking area, just walk away and ask someone else, like a faculty or staff person to help you.

-- Health and Counseling offers one on one quit coaching with medical professionals; contact 413.559.5458 to make an appointment.
+- health and counseling offers one-on-one quit coaching with medical professionals; contact 413.559.5458 to make an appointment.

-- The Wellness Center offers one on one and group cessation support with trained student educators who are former smokers themselves; contact email@example.com for more information.
+- The wellness center offers one on one and group cessation support with trained student educators who are former smokers themselves; contact firstname.lastname@example.org for more information.